The following are the responsibilities of the Team Manager:

 The team named first on the fixture / score sheet must wear alternate singlets.
 The HT Heat uniform is reversible for this reason and the team will play as RED.

-- Check all information is correct including players names / numbers
+- Check all information is correct including players names / numbers and select players on the electronic scoring system.

 - If they are a fill-in player please ensure they are eligible to play in your team by checking the Schedule for Rule 15 (http://www.sportingpulse.com/get_file.cgi?id=1970177).
 Please note that if you are using someone from another team, players can only play one game /age group in a round.
 A Bye is counted as a round.
 For more information please see fill-in players